 Do you use a CRM?
 When someone submits a form, you’ll typically want to capture that information in your CRM.

 The good news is that Gravity Forms has add-ons that can automatically log form data with your CRM.
-This includes dedicated add-ons for HubSpot, Zoho, Agile, and more.
+They even have specific add-ons for popular CRMs like HubSpot, Zoho, and Agile, making the integration process nice and smooth.

 21. GDPR Compliant